thomasin/tylers-leds/README.md

 ```
 python src/animatetools.py
 ```
-and enter the animation number you want to see (does not show brightness changes)
+and enter the animation number you want to see